 The award winners, announced during WALGA’s annual convention, were the City of Melville, City of Subiaco and Shire of Carnarvon in the 3 categories of outstanding achievement; metropolitan Perth and Peel; and regional Western Australia.

-The City of Melville’s outstanding achievement award related to the Canning Bridge Place Grants program where the revenue collected from parking fines in the local area were used to fund activities and building improvement projects to make the area more attractive and appealing.
+The City of Melville’s outstanding achievement award related to the Canning Bridge Place Grants program where the revenue collected from parking fees in the local area were used to fund activities and building improvement projects to make the area more attractive and appealing.

 The metropolitan Perth/Peel award was won by the City of Subiaco with the conversion of Walmsley Lane off Rokeby Road into a welcoming space that increased foot traffic and contributed to the appeal of the town centre.